 The School expenses advertising costs as incurred.
-The School incurred \$4,771 and \$18,434 of advertising costs for the years ended June 30, 2015 and 2014, respectively.
+The School incurred no advertising costs for the year ended June 30, 2016.
+The School incurred advertising costs of \$4,771 for the year ended June 30, 2015.

 Estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.